KINNAIRD CHURCH OF GOD COVID-19 SAFETY PLAN

 • Offering: An offering plate will be available on the back credenza in the Sanctuary for those who prefer to use checks or cash.
 (Please use an envelope if you wish to be receipted for tax purposes – $20 or more.)
 You can place your offering there as you enter the Sanctuary or as you leave.
 You may also continue giving online, via e-transfers.
 We are also looking into other digital/online options and will update when those are made available.

 • Children must sit with their family throughout the service.
-In keeping with provincial guidelines, we will not have Children’s Church until further notice.
+In keeping with provincial guidelines, we will not have Children’s Church until further notice (but will probably start back soon!).
 We have some great ideas for creatively including our kids in our worship and are excited to have them join us!

 FOLLOWING OUR WORSHIP SERVICE